dhollenbeck1/DaughterBoard_PayloadGCS/INSTALL.md

 - (Optional) Plug in the Wind sensor USB cable in the Raspberry.
 On the Qt application click on "Add sensor" button and select Wind sensor and its reference (FT205, FT742-SM or Trisonica).

 Note: The order you use to plug in the sensors does not matters as long as you select the right one for the one you plugged in.

- You now need to reboot the Pi.
-In the ssh terminal type:

-	$ sudo reboot

 - On the Qt applicaton, click on "Send configuration" button when it is active (it won't be until the Pi has not reboot).